JinhuiWeng/movie-library/README.md

 An online movie library website that allows users to search and save movies.
 [Live Demo](https://movie-library-gules.vercel.app/)

-It consumes a mock API from https://github.com/JinhuiWeng/movie-library-api, which is a modified version from [Mosh Hamedani](https://github.com/mosh-hamedani/vidly-api-node.git)
+It consumes a mock API from https://github.com/JinhuiWeng/movie-library-api, which is a modified version based on [Mosh Hamedani](https://github.com/mosh-hamedani/vidly-api-node.git)

 ## Functionality
 - Unregistered User: Sort movie table, re-populate movie table by genre, search movie by name